HPI-Information-Systems/Mondrian/README.md

 Additionally, it requires results produced from the multiregion detection script.
 The input files are read from the "res/{dataset-name}/csv" folder and the output of the scripts are read/written to the "result" folder.
 The dataset name can be specified as a command line argument.

-The script allows different configurations to be tested, selecting them with command line arguments.
+The script allows to set the desired hyperparameters for the multiregion detection as well as the thresholds for region and template similarity.

+Following the same names used in the region_detection.py script, the script must be run with an --experiment parameter to select the corresponding results computed by the multiregion detection stage.
-To run region detection using the connected component baseline and see the evaluation results, run:
+To run template inference using the connected component baseline run:

-`python3 basic.py --baseline --evaluate`
+`python3 template_search.py --experiment baseline`

 To test using a static radius R, run:

-`python3 basic.py --static R --evaluate`
+`python3 template_search.py --experiment static --r R --evaluate`

 To test using a dynamic, optimal radius, run:

-`python3 basic.py --dynamic --evaluate`
+`python3 template_search.py --experiment dynamic`

 For the full list of parameters, type:

-`python3 basic.py --help`
+`python3 template_search.py --help`